KUNR Today: Washoe Co. School District offering COVID-19 testing, Gaps in vaccination rates persist

 The Washoe County School District will offer free COVID-19 testing for symptomatic staff, students and family members, or those deemed a close contact.
 The testing sites will be set up at 11 different high schools after class from 3:30 to 5:30 p.m.
 Mondays through Thursdays.
 Insurance and appointments are not required.

-For students who must get tested weekly regardless of vaccination status, they can get tested at one of the 11 participating high schools from 1-3 p.m.
+For students who must get tested weekly regardless of vaccination status, they can get tested at one of the 11 participating high schools from 1 to 3 p.m.
 That includes athletes in close-contact sports and students traveling outside of the county for activities.

 Lucia Starbuck is a corps member for Report for America, an initiative of the GroundTruth Project.